 We offer weekday and weekend batches.
-In addition, we offer a Crash Course batch that begins in early April after the XII CBSE Board exams end.
+In addition, we offer a Crash Course batch that begins in end March after the XII CBSE Board exams end.
 All our course content, including video lectures, notes and study material, will also be made available online.

 We include exclusive hand-on preparation for the online CLAT format as part of our standard classroom and online courses.

 CLAT 2015 will be conducted by by Dr. Ram Manohar Lohiya National University, Lucknow.